Decomposed Prompting Does Not Fix Knowledge Gaps, But Helps Models Say "I Don't Know": Selective Abstention Framework

 Table~\ref{tab:baseline_prf} presents error detection results for three representative models spanning distinct parameter scales: GPT-5.1 (Frontier), Llama-3.3-70B (Large), and Qwen3-8B (Small).
 We observe similar trends across the remaining models reported in Table \ref{tab:baseline_other_prf}.
 The results in both tables clearly demonstrate the efficacy of \textsc{DBA}, showing its superior performance across nine distinct LLMs and six QA benchmarks.

-\textsc{DBA} outperforms the \textsc{AYS} baseline (in terms of F1) in 16 of the 18 evaluated model-dataset pairs.
+\textsc{DBA} outperforms the \textsc{AYS} baseline (in terms of F1) in 17 of the 18 evaluated model-dataset pairs.
 For the GPT-5.1 frontier LLM, \textsc{DBA-A} yields substantial gains on datasets where base consistency is moderate-to-high.
 We observe F1 improvements ranging from $+18$ to $+28$ points across \emph{Bamboogle}, \emph{HotpotQA}, and \emph{MuSiQue}.
-For Llama-3.3-70B and Qwen3-8B, with lower base accuracy and consistency, DBA shows even stronger performance: it scores over $80$ F1, with AUROC scores consistently exceeding $79$.
-Crucially, DBA's AUROC remains above the $50$ random baseline for all settings.
+For Qwen3-8B, DBA delivers strong error detection performance across datasets, with F1 typically at or above $0.80$.
+For Llama-3.3-70B, DBA exceeds $0.80$ F1 on most datasets.
+In all cases, AUROC remains above random, ranging from the mid-$0.60s$ to low-$0.90s$.
 This demonstrates that the success of DBA does not merely stem from being more abstention-prone, showing that it effectively separates incorrect answers from correct ones.

 \paragraph{DBA Improves Performance through Recall.} Results in Table \ref{tab:baseline_main_prf} and Table \ref{tab:baseline_other_prf} show that the main driver of \textsc{DBA}’s F1 gains is a substantial increase in the recall of incorrect Direct answers.
 Standard uncertainty baselines such as \textsc{AYS} often exhibit overconfidence when the model hallucinates, which leads to low recall and missed errors. \textsc{DBA} mitigates this failure mode by treating cross-regime disagreement as a hard veto.
 For open-source models and more challenging datasets, this strategy typically increases recall by +30 to +50 points compared to \textsc{AYS}.
 For example, on Bamboogle, recall for Llama-3.3-70B improves from 37 to 90.